Single Author Study

-1) Ability to recognize and discuss aspects of a single author;
+1. Demonstrate ability to recognise and discuss aspects of a single author;

 Content of this course will vary from year to year, but will focus on the in-depth study of selected works by a single author in English.
 Topics may include: analysis of the author's literary language, recurring themes, and critical concerns; evolution of the author's style or creative practice, including innovation and revision of existing literary genres and traditions; important social, cultural and political contexts for the works in question, issues of textual production and transmission, adaptation, and critical reception.
 Students will be asked to engage with relevant historical and contemporary debates in the scholarship devoted to the author.

 Face to Face On Campus 2 hour(s) per Week for Full Term